5up3rc/hershell/README.md

 - ``linux64`` : builds a linux 64 bits executable

 For those targets, you just need to set the ``LHOST`` and ``LPORT`` environment variables.

+### Using the shell

+Once executed, you will be provided with a remote shell.
+This custom interactive shell will allow you to execute system commands through `cmd.exe` on Windows, or `/bin/sh` on UNIX machines.

+The following special commands are supported:

+* `run_shell` : drops you an system shell (allowing you, for example, to change directories)
+* `inject <base64 shellcode>` : injects a shellcode (base64 encoded) in the same process memory, and executes it (Windows only at the moment).
+* `exit` : exit gracefully

 ## Examples